 As I’m sure you’ve realised, with this set-up there is zero motivation for you to exercise.
 And there are logically only two ways in which you can motivate yourself to exercise.
 The first is to increase the amount of dopamine your brain will receive when you do exercise.
 The second is to lower the amount of unnatural dopamine you’re currently receiving.
 In other words, you need to create a situation in which exercising represents an increase in dopamine compared to your normal state.

 This is easier to achieve than you might think.
-Essentially, the way how to get the motivation to exercise is:
+Essentially, the way how to get the motivation to lose weight is:

 Increase dopamine anticipated and released through exercise